 Anaerobic digester gas is dirty, wet, and contains contaminants that can collect within the piping.
 A thermal flow meter has no moving parts making it an optimum choice for this application.
 Most wastewater digester gas applications function at low pressure, and thermal mass flow meters have no pressure drop.
 The SAGE Meter has an extremely low-end sensitivity, which is needed to handle the very low flow typical of digester gas.
 Throughout this process, gas mass flow meters are used to optimize the process and comply with the EPA regulations.

 Because of their low-end sensitivity, the SAGE flow meter can accurately measure extremely low velocity, down to 5 SFPM, making it extremely useful for biogas, digester gas, landfill gas, and flare gas operations.

 With EPA now requiring emitters to report annual GHG emissions, flow meters are being scrutinized to find the best ways to measure and report data.
-TMFM are becoming the preferred choice to monitor and measure GHG emissions in various applications.
-One of the primary advantages a thermal mass flow meter has over volumetric meters is that the meter measures mass flow.
-The SAGE products are state-of-the-art as the manufacturer is the first to bring to market a digitally driven sensor, a graphical display, and onsite calibration verification.
-The SAGE meter is the only TMFM which provides a convenient, in-situ and in-line calibration check that assures the flow meter retains the original NIST traceable calibration and is accurate.
+Thermal mass flow meters are becoming the preferred choice to monitor and measure GHG emissions in various applications.
+One of the primary advantages a thermal mass flow meter has over volumetric meters is that it measures mass flow.
+The SAGE products are state-of-the-art as the manufacturer is the first to bring to market a digitally-driven sensor, a graphical display, and onsite calibration verification.
+The SAGE meter is the only TMFM which provides a convenient, in-situ, and in-line calibration check that assures the flow meter retains the original NIST traceable calibration and is accurate.